 It is important to help your child form healthy eating habits from a young age.
-Teach your child what types of food are healthy.
+Teach your child what types of foods are healthy.
 This will give them confidence to make good choices.
 Set a strong example at home.
 This will affect the choices they make now and in the future.
 Talk to your child about the importance of eating a healthy lunch.
 It provides them with enough energy to learn and be active.

 Path to improved health